The date stone in the front wall of Alberton Presbyterian Church.

 The date stone in the wall over the entrance doors to the Alberton Church reads "Presbyterian Church Alberton A.D.
 1878."
 Now that's a long time ago but the truth is that this is only part of the story.
 That 1878 date relates to the present building.
 Actually, a Presbyterian congregation was established and began to meet for worship at this same location in Alberton in 1846 - 32 years earlier.

 Imagine!
 Within 35 years of the War of 1812 Presbyterians in the Alberton area were organizing this congregation.
 Presbyterians had been meeting for worship in Alberton for 20 years already when Canadian Confederation was enacted in 1867.
 In a way you could say that the Alberton Church is older than Canada itself.
-The original Alberton Church building was built in 1846.

 Presbyterians in Alberton established this congregation almost 30 years before the various Presbyterian groups that had been transplanted in Canada from their roots in Scotland came together to form the Presbyterian Church in Canada.
 Alberton has been a part of that denomination since its founding in 1875.